If you have any questions not answered on the FAQ page or our website, please e-mail or call us at (541) 826-9220.

 Q: Can you train the dog to do specific tasks for the person?

 A: Yes.
 All hearing dogs receive the same basic training and then each dog receives specialized training depending on the person’s sound work needs.
-Autism Assistance Dogs and Program Assistance Dogs have training specialized for each client.
+Autism Assistance Dogs and Facility Dogs have training specialized for each client.

 Q: Can you certify my dog for public access?